marlapativ/healthz-curler/ui/README.md

 # Healthz Curler UI

 This is a UI to show the health checks, status and graphs of the health checks of the services.
-This is built using React.js and shadcn UI components.
+This is built using React.js and shadcn UI components

 ## Pre-requisites